openstack-archive/tripleo-upgrade/README.md

 * Nodes in the inventory file are placed in groups based on their roles (e.g compute nodes are part of the 'compute' group)

-* Repositories containing packages to be upgraded are already installed on undercloud and overcloud nodes
+* Repositories containing packages to be upgraded are already installed on undercloud and overcloud nodes (or, for overcloud, define an upgrade_init_command variable)

 * The initial overcloud deploy command is placed in a script file located in the path set by the overcloud_deploy_script var.
 Each option/environment file should be placed on a separate new line, e.g: